Wolverine971/9takes/src/blog/people/creators/Dave-Portnoy.md

 When it comes to entrepreneurial spirit, Dave Portnoy is in a league of his own, and his journey with Barstool Sports serves as a case study.
 Founded in 2003 as a print publication, Barstool Sports transitioned into a digital platform under Portnoy's leadership, eventually becoming a cultural phenomenon.
 His ability to pivot and adapt to market trends showcases his decisive nature, a defining trait of a Type 8 personality.

-But what truly sets Portnoy apart is his audacious business move in 2020.
+What truly sets Portnoy apart is his audacious business move in 2020.
 After selling a majority stake of Barstool Sports to Penn National Gaming in January 2020 for a reported $450 million, Portnoy did the unthinkable—he bought it back.
 This wasn't just a business transaction; it was a power move that screamed control and autonomy, characteristics deeply ingrained in a Type 8 individual.

 <div style="display:flex; align-items: center; justify-content: center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/px-C7NziRGE?clip=UgkxYbJ6iontap-Nrtoz4sRnGoElpI8SPVv_&amp;clipt=EJKjAxj4sAQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>